-Alva Noë is a writer and a philosopher living in New York City and Berkeley.
-He works on the nature of mind and human experience.
-He is the author of Action in Perception (The MIT Press, 2004), Out of Our Heads (Farrar Straus and Giroux, 2009), and, most recently, Varieties of Presence (Harvard University Press, 2012).
-Alva Noë, who received his PhD from Harvard in 1995, is Professor of Philosophy at the University of California in Berkeley, where he is also a member of the Institute for Cognitive and Brain Sciences and the Center for New Media.
+Alva Noë is a writer and a philosopher who lives in New York City and Berkeley.
+His work focuses on the nature of mind and human experience.
+He is the author of Action in Perception (The MIT Press, 2004), Out of Our Heads (Farrar Straus and Giroux, 2009), Varieties of Presence (Harvard University Press, 2012), and Strange Tools (2015.
+Noë, who received his PhD from Harvard in 1995, is Professor of Philosophy at the University of California in Berkeley, where he is also a member of the Institute for Cognitive and Brain Sciences and the Center for New Media.
 He has been Distinguished Professor of Philosophy at the Graduate Center of the City University of New York.
-He is also philosopher-in-residence with The Forsythe Company, a dance company based in Germany.
-Alva Noë is a 2012 recepient of a John Simon Guggenheim Fellowship.
-Alva is a weekly contributor to National Public Radio's science blog 13.7: Cosmos and Culture.
+He has been philosopher-in-residence with The Forsythe Company and has recently begun a performative-lecture collaboration with Deborah Hay.
+Noë is a 2012 recipient of a Guggenheim fellowship and a weekly contributor to National Public Radio's science blog 13.7: Cosmos and Culture.

 Alva Noë: Consider this: we are conscious of both more and less than affects our nervous system.
 Let me give you an example.
 I look at a tomato.
 It’s sitting there on the counter in front of me.
 It’s red and bulgy and three dimensional and I experience all that.
 I experience all that visually.
 I have a sense even visually of the back of the tomato, not that I can see the back of the tomato.
 It’s out of view and yet it’s part of my experience of the tomato that it has a back.
 It’s present in that sense to me, but note it doesn’t strike my retina.
 It’s present.
 It informs.
 It structures my visual experience without actually being an element that stimulates my nervous system or consider I look at writing on a text--or a better example is I walk into a room and there's graffiti on the wall and imagine it’s graffiti that I find really offensive.
 I walk in.
 I look at it.
 I flush.
 My heart starts to race.
 I‘m outraged.
 I'm taken aback.
 Of course if I didn’t know the language in which it was written I could have had exactly the same retinal events and the same events in my early visual system without any corresponding reaction.